TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 Assembly:

 There are two main ways to assemble, a full and lite version of the setup.
-The full version has a nice PCB cover for the Pico that is attached via some M2 nuts, bolts and washers.
-The lite version is just a bare Pico on the Pico Basic Breakout Board (for this option I recommend doing your Pico Basic Breakout Board PCB in green).
+The full version has a nice PCB cover for the Pico that is attached via some M2 nuts and bolts.
+The lite version is just a bare Pico on the Pico Basic Breakout Board (for this option I recommend doing your Pico Advanced Breakout Board PCB in green).

-The estimated cost of a full setup is $10 USD when ordering enough parts to make 5 units ($50 USD total).
+The estimated cost of a full setup is $15 USD when ordering enough parts to make 5 units ($50 USD total).
 All parts listed are available on AliExpress.

 Parts necessary for full assembly:

-1 x Pico Advanced Breakout Board<br/>
+1 x Pico Advanced Breakout Board (this should be done as 1.6mm thick)<br/>
-1 x Pico Advanced Breakout Board Cover<br/>
+1 x Pico Advanced Breakout Board Cover (this should be done as 1.0mm thick)<br/>
 1 x RaspBerry Pi Pico board<br/>
 28 x 3.5mm interlocking screw terminals (1)<br/>
 1 x 2x10pin 2.54mm header<br/>